C. J. Kemp

 C. J. Kemp (born May 4, 1980 in Potomac, Maryland) was a professional lacrosse player with the Rochester Rattlers and Baltimore Bayhawks of Major League Lacrosse and an All-American goalkeeper at Fairfield University.

 Professional

 Kemp was the 32nd pick of the 2004 MLL Supplemental Draft by the Rochester Rattlers.
 Kemp played for the Rochester Rattlers during the 2004 and 2005 seasons and the Baltimore Bayhawks during the 2006 season.

-Kemp is now a mortgage banker with SunTrust Mortgage in Chevy Chase, Maryland.
+Kemp is now a mortgage banker with Truist in Bethesda, Maryland.

 College

 Kemp attended Fairfield University where he was a two-time All-American Honorable Mention selection and the GWLL Player of the Year following the 2002 and 2003 seasons.
 In 2002, Kemp helped the Stags win the Great Western Lacrosse League Championship and earn the program's first birth in the NCAA Men's Lacrosse Championship tournament.
 In 2003, Kemp served as team captain for the Stags and finished as the Stags No. 2 ranked goalie with 606 career saves.